What is the Purpose of Meditation?

 The goal of meditation is to completely transcend our mind and experience our essential nature.

-As a result, the purpose of meditation is to help us to achieve mental peace, happiness, and bliss.
+As a result, the purpose behind your practice of meditation is to help us to achieve mental peace, happiness, and bliss.

 It’s a beautiful feeling that is certainly beyond words to explain and one needs to regularly practice meditation in order to truly experience this bliss.